 IDocs in SAP

 IDocs are the central import and export format of SAP ERP systems.
 They can therefore be used for data exchange with other software systems, e.g. when transferring customer data from a CRM system.
 IDocs are also particularly relevant in electronic data interchange (EDI) with external suppliers and customers.
+Further, much like saving an IDoc to your hard drive, deleting an IDoc, or reprocessing an IDoc, exporting an IDoc as an XML isn’t too difficult.

 No matter which application scenario, you will often encounter the issue where you will need a specific IDoc as an XML file on your local hard drive.
 Repeatedly exporting files through a partner profile configured in transaction WE20 is ill advised due to uncontrolled side effects, e.g. repeating DESADV dispatches to clients.